plotly/plotly.github.io/_posts/excel/Basic Charts/2015-11-21-pareto-chart-excel.md

    sub-steps:
     - copy: "Your graph should now look something like this."
       img: "![Final](http://images.plot.ly/excel/pareto-chart-excel/final-pareto-chart.png)"
     - copy: "Head to the 'Traces' menu and then the 'Style' tab to set the trace color to your liking.
 You can title your graph and axes like we did.
-You can add 'Tick Suffixes' to 'Y Axis 2' by heading to the 'Axes' menu, then the 'Labels' menu within.
+You can add 'Tick Suffixes' to 'Y Axis 2' by heading to the 'Axes' menu, then the 'Labels' menu within."
       img: "![Suffix](http://images.plot.ly/excel/pareto-chart-excel/suffix-pareto-chart.png)"
     - copy: "Here's our finished graph."
       img: "![Finished](http://images.plot.ly/excel/pareto-chart-excel/finished-pareto-chart.png)"